Microscopy New Zealand Conference 2024

 For workshop details, head to the Programme page.

-Call for Abstracts
+Abstracts

 (a) Submissions can be on any topic that involves a significant contribution from microscopy or microanalysis.
 Talks and posters should have relevance to other users of microscopy, microanalysis or scientific imaging in your or other fields.
 Talks are 15 minutes including time for a few audience questions.
 Poster presenters are given the opportunity to present a two-minute introduction to their poster ahead of the poster session.